mnfst/docs-baas/webhooks.md

 ## Introduction

 **Webhooks** are a way for an app to send automated real-time notifications to another app when a specific [event](./webhooks.md#hook-events) occurs.
-In Manifest, there are 8 predefined events where you can hook HTTP requests.
+In Manifest, there are 6 predefined events where you can hook HTTP requests.

-Webhooks are useful to connect other applications or to trigger a micro-service like notifying someone or update a file.
+Webhooks are useful to connect other applications or to trigger a micro-service like notifying someone or updating a file.

 ## Syntax